davewil/aoc2025/day03/recursive.md

 ## Comparison with Iterative Approach

 ### Advantages
-- More mathematically elegant
+- Much more concise and elegant
 - Easier to reason about the algorithm
-- Less code overall
 - Directly expresses "pick the best at each position"
+- Uses standard library functions

 ### Disadvantages
 - Creates slice copies on each recursive call (expensive in Go)